sablokgaurav/code_quicklook/README.md

 [awkc](https://www.mkssoftware.com/docs/man1/awkc.1.asp) \
 [goawk](https://github.com/benhoyt/goawk) This one is specically useful if you are writing DevOps \
 [awka](https://github.com/noyesno/awka) Awk to C compiler \
 [allcaps](https://github.com/dbohdan/all-caps-basic) A compiler written in Awk.
-I am writing a new Awk library and was actually searching for better than the normal compilation, which i have done previously. \
+I am writing a new Awk library and was actually searching for better than the normal compilation, which i have done previously to increase the run time efficiency.

 Gaurav Sablok \